shapeoko/Docs/content/electronics.md

 ![Power connections](tPictures/so_e_arduino_usb_4.jpg)

-Plug the barrel connector into the matching connector from the power supply, plug it into a grounded outlet.
+Plug the barrel connector into the matching connector from the power supply, plug the power supply's power connector into a grounded outlet.
 Your gShield should light up blue and be ready for operation.

 ![image of required components](tPictures/so_e_arduino_usb_lit_4.jpg)